Breathing Exercises for COPD: Why They Help and How to Do Them

 1. Pursed Lip Breathing

-Onugha recommends pursed lip breathing as the No. 1 exercise for anyone with COPD.
+Onugha recommends pursed lip breathing as the top exercise for anyone with COPD.
 To perform this exercise:

-Lynn suggests using this breathing exercise especially when you’re exerting yourself.
+Lynn also recommends using this breathing exercise when you’re exerting yourself.
 For example, if you’re climbing a flight of stairs, you can take a breath in before you climb, then begin breathing out with pursed lips as you climb a few steps, repeating every two or three steps.

 2. Belly Breathing